2012 Article, updated March 2018

 - Is this a society or a trust?
 A society generally has clear accountability requirements to members, while a trust has trustees who are not usually accountable to members, and a trust’s meetings are not generally open to supporters.

 - Is the entity registered?
 If so, if it is registered under the Incorporated Societies Act 1908 or the Charitable Trusts Act 1957 and/or under the Charities Act 2005, check what information is available from the registers under those Acts.

 - What does the constitution say about the requirements for meetings, about governance accountabilities, and about winding up?
-Society members usually have rights to call meetings and to hold the committee to account.
+In the case of societies, society members usually have rights to call meetings and to hold the committee to account.

 - Can you access copies of governance reports and minutes from friendly members of the entity’s governing body to help prove the grounds for a formal complaint?

 - Has a local authority or government agency has funded or had other dealings with the entity?
 If so, an official information request could be made for recent documents relating to the entity which might provide independent evidence to prove the grounds for a formal complaint.